-A settler who lives and works on unceded Coast Salish territories, I am a women’s and gender historian of mid- and late twentieth-century Canada whose current research focuses on poverty, violence, colonialism, and social activism in urban spaces in Western Canada.
+A settler who lives and works on unceded Coast Salish territories, I am a women’s and gender historian of late-twentieth-century Canada whose current research focuses on poverty, violence, colonialism, and social activism in urban spaces in Western Canada.
 My work operates at the intersections of various fields, both extending and connecting Canadian women’s history with Indigenous history, urban history, health history, and social movement history.

 Teaching Assistant, Department of History, University of British Columbia